-These are the BEST mashed potatoes, perfect for Sunday dinners, holidays, or no occasion at all!
-I’m sharing my recipe and tips for how to make the best mashed potatoes every time!
+These are the BEST Homemade Mashed Potatoes, perfect for Sunday dinners, holidays, or no occasion at all!
+I'm sharing my recipe and tips for how to make the best mashed potatoes every time!

 My mom was born and raised in Idaho, so we ate mashed potatoes more than probably any other side dish when I was growing up.
 It's one of the first things I learned how to make as the oldest daughter, while my mom worked on other parts of the meal.
 I knew I wanted to share my mashed potatoes recipe to represent foods Idaho is known for as part of my American Eats series, where I'm working my way through the most popular foods and flavors of the USA, one state at a time!

 These potatoes are so creamy and easy and delicious.
 They are the perfect side for serving with your favorite Swedish meatball recipe, Mississippi pot roast, chicken madeira, meatloaf hamburger patties, and so much more!

 You can even make these mashed potatoes ahead of time for holiday meals so it's one less thing to worry!
 You can't have Thanksgiving dinner without creamy mashed potatoes!
 They are always on my plate, right there with the smoked turkey and fresh green bean casserole!